 At this point, the crew were focussed on flying the final approach, as part of the line training, having earlier ‘confirmed’ the platform as their destination.
 The final opportunity to identify the platform was in the final stages of the approach, when the name was displayed on the helideck.
 However, the mistake was not noticed.
 The crew concluded that the wrong deck landing was the result of early identification of the A1D as the A2D, either through not reading the name plate or misreading it.
 They also considered that a recent intense period of offshore simulator training, where the name on the simulated platforms and vessels was not read, may have been a contributory factor.

 Both reports illustrate a range of human factors behind WDLs and emphasise our previous point on the need to do careful human factors evaluations on this type of incident.
 Hopefully the HeliOffshore recommendations will be enacted in full by all stakeholders.

-UPDATE 10 June 2016: Although the UK AAIB reports show some of the complexities that can induce errors, it is exceptionally disappointing to read a new report of the International Oil and Gas Producers Association (IOGP) which includes details of a WDL in Malaysia on 9 July 2015 were the one, so called, corrective action was to ‘terminate’ the crew.
+UPDATE 10 June 2016: Although the UK AAIB reports show some complexities that can induce errors, it is exceptionally disappointing to read a new report of the International Oil and Gas Producers Association (IOGP) which includes details of a WDL in Malaysia on 9 July 2015 were the one, so called, corrective action was to ‘terminate’ the crew.
 In this case in hazy conditions the crew misidentified the destination and were distracted by a “recurring nuisance alarm” on approach.